ksu-hmi/FoodFactsBarcodeScanner/projectroadmap.md

-**Update notes so they can be found by Dr Thomas Functionality changes to code by Nathan
+*Update notes so they can be found by other classmates Functionality changes to code by Nathan
 -display sodium content of entered item per serving -display recommendation based on DASH diet